 -

-Muscle aches and fatigue
+Muscle fatigue and weakness

 -

-Skin rashes or itching in some cases
+Skin rashes or itching (in some inflammatory types)

 How is Rheumatism Diagnosed?